 - 1000--No more than 3 entries in any one needlework category may be made in this class, not to exceed 12 total entries.
-Items may be entered from the following projects: needlepoint, needle felting, appliqué, smocking, crocheting, knitting, traditional embroidery, macramé, crewel, quilting, weaving, trapunto, shadow stitching, cross stitch, punch embroidery, candle-wicking, net darning, chicken scratch, tatting, rug making: latch hook, knotted, braided. - 1001--Kits-Items may be entered from project in 1000 using a kit only if it is the first year a member has done that particular needlework technique.
+Items may be entered from the following projects: needlepoint, needle felting, appliqué, smocking, crocheting, knitting, traditional embroidery, macramé, crewel, quilting, weaving, trapunto, shadow stitching, cross stitch, punch embroidery, candle-wicking, net darning, chicken scratch, tatting, rug making: latch hook, knotted, braided. - 1001--Kits-Items may be entered from projects in 1000 using a kit .
+The kit must be skill level appropriate for the member.
 Not to exceed 3 entries per needlework technique.